OpenBfS/UncertRadio/docs/first_steps.rst

 -  CurvePlot.png

-The button “Copy“ allows to save the graphic as a file in a format which has been selected with the combobox, where the user is asked for the filename.
+The button "Copy" allows to save the graphic as a file in a format which has been selected with the combobox, where the user is asked for the filename.

-This window can be closed with the button “Close“ at the end of the window.
+This window can be closed with the button "Close" at the end of the window.

 The graphic associated with the TAB LFit can be invoked by the icon